-For years Frontex has deployed document fraud experts in joint operations at the EU external borders and supported the process of the identification and registration of migrants in hotspots.
 In operations run by Frontex, hundreds of fraudulent documents are detected every year.
+Frontex has been deploying document fraud experts in joint operations at the EU external borders and supported the process of the identification and registration of migrants.

-The Centre of Excellence for Combatting Document Fraud will also contribute to the work of a number of Frontex units, including risk analysis, training, as well as research and innovation.
+The Centre of Excellence for Combatting Document Fraud also contributes to the work of several Frontex units, including risk analysis, training, as well as research and innovation.
 In turn, the Centre will improve the operational response to specific threats observed at the external border based on information from those units.

-Frontex, in cooperation with the EU member states, plays an important
+cooperation with the EU Member States, plays an important role in fighting

-role in fighting terrorism and other cross-border crimes.
-The hundreds
+terrorism and other cross-border crimes.
+The hundreds of specialised border

-member states in identifying terrorism suspects or persons of interest.
+these actions support Member States in identifying terrorism suspects or

 Checks at the external borders remain one of the main safeguards of the Schengen area and significantly contribute to guaranteeing the long-term security of the EU and its citizens.